nike4613/BeatSaber-IPA-Reloaded/IPA.Loader/Loader/description.md

 ****

 The particular method of injection that BSIPA uses lets its user experience be far nicer than most others, not requiring a repatch for every game update.

-With updating the game being seamless, it also makes sense to make updating the mods themselves seamless.
-BSIPA's internal updater will automatically ask [BeatMods](https://beatmods.com/) for newer versions of your installed mods.
-Of course, this is configurable either in the config at `UserData\Beat Saber IPA.json` or with the Mod List, which lets you control the process to a greater extend than even the configs.